This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 11. Democratization of Education

-Open online courses and remote degree programs expand access beyond elite campuses.
+Online degrees & courses expand access beyond elite campuses.

 Online degrees from institutions like IIT Madras and free courseware via NPTEL are examples of digital public infrastructure for education.
 High-quality knowledge, once locked inside a handful of campuses, can now reach students in small towns or working professionals who cannot relocate.